Laccolith: Etymology

 The term was first applied as laccolite by Gilbert after his study of intrusions of diorite in the Henry Mountains of Utah in about 1875.
-The word laccolith derived in 1875—1880, from Greek, lákko(s), meaning "pond", plus -lith, meaning "stone".
+The word laccolith derives from Ancient Greek λάκκος (lákkos), meaning "cistern", and λίθος (líthos), meaning "stone".

 Where laccoliths form

 Laccoliths tend to form at relatively shallow depths and in some cases are formed by relatively viscous magmas, such as those that crystallize to diorite, granodiorite, and granite.
 In those cases cooling underground may take place slowly, giving time for larger crystals to form in the cooling magma.
 In other cases less viscous magma such as shonkinite may form phenocrysts of augite at depth, then inject through a vertical feeder dike that ends in a laccolith.

 Sheet intrusions tend to form perpendicular to the direction of least stress in the country rock they intrude.
 Thus laccoliths are characteristic of regions where the crust is being compressed and the direction of least stress is vertical, while areas where the crust is in tension are more likely to form dikes, since the direction of least stress is then horizontal.
 For example, the laccoliths of the Ortiz porphyry belt in New Mexico likely formed during Laramide compression of the region 33 to 36 million years ago.
 When Laramide compression was later replaced by extension, emplacement of sills and laccoliths was replaced by emplacement of dikes.
 Dating of the intrusions has helped determine the point in geologic time when compression was replaced with extension.